Know your rights

 For three or more add $200 for each additional person.

-Assets must be at or below the asset limit at least part of each month for which Medicaid is requested.
+Assets must be at or below the asset limit at least part of each month

-5. What assets are counted?
+What assets are counted?

 - Cash, savings and checking account